 SC6: Reimbursement for Advanced Diagnostics: From Clinical Value Establishment to Coverage and Pricing - Detailed Agenda

 Catherine Schnabel, Ph.D., Senior Vice President, Research & Development, bioTheranostics, Inc.

 Macey Johnson III, Vice President, Managed Care and Reimbursement, bioTheranostics, Inc.

 DINNER COURSES | 5:30 – 8:30 pm

 SC9: Clinical Informatics Needs of an NGS Lab - Detailed Agenda

 Alexis B. Carter, M.D., Assistant Professor, Pathology and Laboratory Medicine; Member, Center for Comprehensive Informatics; Director, Pathology Informatics, Emory University School of Medicine; Chair, AMP Informatics Interest Group; President, Association of Pathology Informatics

 Federico A. Monzon, M.D., FCAP, Director, Oncology, InVitae; Adjunct Faculty, Baylor College of Medicine

 Mark J. Routbort, M.D., Ph.D., Director, Computational and Integrational Pathology; Associate Professor, Hematopathology; Medical Director, Laboratory Informatics, UT MD Anderson Cancer Center

-Gabe Rudy, Vice President, Product Development, Golden Helix
+Gabe Rudy, Vice President, Product and Engineering, Golden Helix